alberto0723/DORM/README.md

 - Can contain structs inside, but not directly sets.
 - All structs in a set must share the same anchor attributes.
 However, some class must be different, and related by generalization.
+- Sets cannot be nested due to not possible to nest 'jsonb_agg' in PostgreSQL (this is just an implementation issue).

 About structs:
 - Every struct must be ultimately contained either in a set or another struct.